Deontay Wilder’s co-manager Shelly Finkel has informed World Boxing News that the intention is for a third fight with Tyson Fury.

 Talk of Fury seeking out Anthony Joshua for an all-UK blockbuster surfaced immediately.
 It came on the back of Joshua’s promoter Eddie Hearn wading in within minutes of Wilder’s defeat.

-One thing is for sure, Hearn is powerless to stop Wilder from taking his opportunity.
+One thing is for sure.
+Hearn is powerless to stop Wilder from taking his opportunity.
 If the American wants it, he gets it.
-It really is a simple as that.
+It is as simple as that.

-Any sort of monetary offering is surely not going to be accepted by Wilder.
+Any monetary offering is undoubtedly not going to be accepted by Wilder.
 The former champ has made more money from the Fury saga than ever offered by Hearn and Joshua.

-As WBN saw first hand when spending time in Las Vegas over the last few days, Fury vs Wilder is big business in town.
-The fight broke records unseen since the likes of Mike Tyson, Evander Holyfield, and Lennox Lewis.
+As WBN saw firsthand when spending time in Las Vegas over the last few days, Fury vs Wilder is big business in town.
+The fight broke unseen records since Mike Tyson, Evander Holyfield, and Lennox Lewis.

 It was fitting all three were present in the ring on Saturday night to be presented by WBC President Mauricio Sulaiman with a special medal.

-More is set to come to light on Fury vs Wilder III soon, although it’s obvious the British fans are keener on seeing two of their own trade blows.
+More is set to come to light on Fury vs Wilder III soon.
+However, the British fans are keener on seeing two of their trade blows.